freelawproject/bigcases2/ARCHITECTURE.md

 ## Incoming webhooks

-- `/webhooks/docket`: From CourtListner, delievered when there is a new document in a followed case
+- `/webhooks/docket-[secret]`: From CourtListner, delievered when there is a new document in a followed case.
+The full URL is secret.
 - `/webhooks/twitter`: From Twitter, Account Activity API
 - `/webhooks/mastodon`: From Mastodon instance, Web Push API